-The transducers are virtually maintenance free, but occasional cleaning may be necessary depending on sea water conditions.
+The transducers are virtually maintenance free, but occasional cleaning may be necessary to remove growth/shell (The acoustic signal may be decreased if extensive shell grow on sensor)

 Operator Unit and Transceiver Unit Maintenance

 The operator and transceiver unit contains no user serviceable parts, and requires no maintenance apart from occasional cleaning of the front panel.
 Please use a soft cloth and no chemicals except cleaning alcohol.